notahat/machinist/README.markdown

 Named blueprints call the default blueprint to set any attributes not specifically provided, so in this example the `email` attribute will still be generated even for an admin user.

-### ActiveRecord belongs\_to Associations
+### Belongs\_to Associations

-If you're generating an ActiveRecord that belongs to another object, you can generate the associated object like this:
+If you're generating an object that belongs to another object, you can generate the associated object like this:

     Comment.blueprint do
       post { Post.make }